isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 permalink: /rice-licences/permalink
 description: ""
 ---
-If a business entity or company with an existing rice licence is no longer active, their license will be
+If a business entity or company with an existing rice licence no longer need the licence or is no longer active, their license will be terminated/revoked.

 **How to Terminate Rice Licence**